 The Courts of the Sovereign Base Areas comprise the Resident Judge’s Court and the Senior Judges’ Court.
 The head of the judiciary is the Presiding Senior Judge.

-These Courts were set up following the Treaty of Establishment in 1960 by which the Republic of Cyprus gained independence from the United Kingdom.
-The Courts of the Sovereign Base Areas serve all the population living or working in, or transiting through the Sovereign Bases of Akrotiri and Dhekelia, which are those portions of the Island of Cyprus that were not included in the Republic of Cyprus at independence.
+The Courts were set up following the Treaty of Establishment in 1960, by which the Republic of Cyprus gained independence from the United Kingdom.
+The Courts of the Sovereign Base Areas serve all the civilian and military populations living in, working in, or travelling through the Sovereign Bases of Akrotiri and Dhekelia, which are those portions of the Island of Cyprus that were not included in the Republic of Cyprus at independence.
 Although funded by the British Ministry of Defence through the Sovereign Base Areas Administration, the Courts have always been and remain fully independent.

 All criminal and civil cases at first instance are heard in the Resident Judge’s Court.
 The Senior Judges’ Court hears appeals from the Resident Judge’s Court, as well as cases involving human rights issues and judicial reviews of the decisions of public bodies in the Sovereign Base Areas.
 The final court of appeal from the Senior Judges’ Court in the Sovereign Base Areas is the Judicial Committee of the Privy Council, sitting in London.

 The Resident Judge is based at Episkopi.
 He is a British judge seconded to the post from the Ministry of Justice in the United Kingdom.
 Senior Judges are also all full-time British judges but are non-resident, travelling from the United Kingdom as and when required.
 They also are able to sit remotely, using live-link, when it is in the interests of justice so to do.
 In addition, a number of Associate and Acting Judges are appointed to cover for the Resident Judge when he or she is away.